A Guide to Improving Your Water Quality With A Reverse Osmosis (RO) Water System ...

 3) A Little Landscaping Update

 A little lawn care will go a long way.
 You also want to impress the potential buyers as soon as they walk up to your house.
-Maintain a well kept, tidy lawn.
+Maintain a well-kept, tidy lawn.
 Elaborate designs or stones likely won’t add value to your home.

-COST: You are looking at about $20 for one bag of fertilizer, and about $100 for gardening tools, weed control tools and gardening gloves.
+COST: You are looking at about $20 for one bag of fertilizer, and about $100 for gardening tools, weed control tools, and gardening gloves.

-4) Small Upgrades for Your Bathroom
+4) Small Renovations for Your Bathroom

 If it’s just an upgrade—if all you’re doing is replacing the tub, the toilet and sink and adding a fresh coat of paint—you won’t need any permits.
 But even small changes like replacing old caulking, changing the towel racks, storage and hardware can help modernize your bathroom.